Critical behavior of the quasi-periodic quantum Ising chain: Preliminaries

 at the $i$th level.
 For specificity, we focus on the Golden Ratio $Q/2\pi=\tau \equiv (1+\sqrt{5})/2$, for which the best rational approximations are $p_i/q_i = F_{i+2}/F_{i+1}$ where $F_i$ are the Fibonacci numbers.
 However, our results are readily generalisable to $Q/2\pi$ equal to any \emph{badly approximable number}.
 Badly approximable numbers are defined by the property that $\max_i a_i$ is finite.

 In the commensurate approximation, the QP-TFIM~\eqref{Eq:ModelHam} is invariant under translations by $q_i$ lattice sites.
 The modes of the system are Bloch waves which can be calculated exactly in the infinite system limit $L \to \infty$.
-However, the incommensurate limit controls the correlations on length scales much shorter than the period of the commensurate modulation.
-Thus, $q_i$ plays the role of a finite size cut-off scale.
+On length scales $\ell < q_i$, the scaling properties of correlation functions is controlled by the critical properties of QP-Ising universality class, whereas on scales $\ell \gg q_i$ the periodicity is apparent, and the scaling of correlations is correspondingly dictated by the Onsager universality class.
+Thus $q_i$ plays the role of a finite size cut-off to the QP-Ising transition.